 COVID-19

-PMA has undertaken several data collection activities that capture COVID-19 information.
-PMA administered a COVID-19 survey with women via telephone who participated in a baseline survey of a new phase of longitudinal data collection in the Democratic Republic of Congo (DRC), Kenya, Burkina Faso and Nigeria (described here).
-In this survey we measure media exposure to COVID-19 messages, perceived risk of infection, behavior change, the economic impact, and the impact of COVID-19 on family planning-related outcomes.
-We then combined information from the baseline survey (e.g., sociodemographic information like marital status, household size and age structure, household economic status) with COVID-19 measures for further analysis.
+PMA quickly pivoted to address the COVID-19 pandemic by administering a survey measuring media exposure to COVID-19 messages, perceived risk of infection, behavior change, the economic impact, and the impact of COVID-19 on family planning-related outcomes.
 The PMA COVID-19 survey results have been provided to local governments to produce actionable information and guide the public health response to COVID-19.

 PMA Ethiopia